Loop unrolling: Static/manual loop unrolling

 Manual (or static) loop unrolling involves the programmer analyzing the loop and interpreting the iterations into a sequence of instructions which will reduce the loop overhead.
 This is in contrast to dynamic unrolling which is accomplished by the compiler.

 Simple manual example in C

 A procedure in a computer program is to delete 100 items from a collection.
-This is normally accomplished by means of a for-loop which calls the function delete(item_number).
+This is normally accomplished by means of a for-loop which calls the function remove(item_number).
 If this part of the program is to be optimized, and the overhead of the loop requires significant resources compared to those for the delete(x) function, unwinding can be used to speed it up.

 As a result of this modification, the new program has to make only 20 iterations, instead of 100.
 Afterwards, only 20% of the jumps and conditional branches need to be taken, and represents, over many iterations, a potentially significant decrease in the loop administration overhead.
 To produce the optimal benefit, no variables should be specified in the unrolled code that require pointer arithmetic.
 This usually requires "base plus offset" addressing, rather than indexed referencing.